-Sanctions and anti-money laundering (AML) regimes, once seen as separate, have been converging.
+Sanctions and anti-money laundering/countering the financing of terrorism (AML/CFT) regimes, once seen as separate, have been converging.
 Before, these disciplines involved different data, processes, cultures, and personnel.
 Now, they are part of an interconnected financial integrity risk management and compliance ecosystem.

-- Sanctions regimes, which have traditionally been defined by absolutes such as published lists to be screened, frozen assets, trade restrictions, and strict liability for those who do not comply, are now designed differently, moving into the realm of anti-money laundering and risk management. - The AML system, which was born from law enforcement based on principles of transparency, accountability, and traceability, now encompasses national and financial security issues.
+- Sanctions regimes, which have traditionally been defined by absolutes such as published lists to be screened, frozen assets, trade restrictions, and strict liability for those who do not comply, are now designed differently, moving into the realm of anti-money laundering and risk management. - The AML system, which was born from law enforcement, based on principles of transparency, accountability, and traceability, now encompasses national and financial security issues.

-This convergence has real world consequences for sanctions compliance and financial crime risk management professionals.
+This has real world consequences for sanctions compliance and financial crime risk management professionals.
 Financial institutions that understand this new landscape will be better situated to manage their real and regulatory risks.
-A senior US Treasury official speaking at an antimoney laundering conference in late 2023 discussed this convergence and its implications for financial institutions:
+Senior U.S. Treasury official, Elizabeth Rosenberg, discussed this convergence and its implications during an AML conference in late 2023.

-- "The two areas of highest priority for my office-sanctions to advance the foreign policy goals of the U.S., and the strengthening of the U.S.'s own AML/CFT regime-are deeply linked ... the continued siloing of AML/CFT and sanctions departments at some financial institutions can lead to financial institutions unwittingly, or inadvertently, processing payments involving designated entities." - -- Elizabeth Rosenberg, U.S. Treasury Assistant Secretary for Terrorist Financing and Financial Crimes
+The two areas of highest priority for my office sanctions to advance the foreign policy goals of the U.S., and the strengthening of the U.S.'s own AML/CFT regime-are deeply linked ...

+... the continued siloing of AML/CFT and sanctions departments at some financial institutions can lead to financial institutions unwittingly, or inadvertently, processing payments involving designated entities.

+Elizabeth Rosenberg, U.S. Treasury Assistant Secretary for Terrorist Financing and Financial Crimes